Keywords in abstracts act as the cataloging system for your research to be indexed and found efficiently, and deliver your work to the right audience.

 Identify core themes from your research, consider synonyms, and follow journal guidelines.

-While keywords do not directly impact citations, they enhance discoverability, leading to more engagement and potential citations.
+While keywords do not directly impact citations, they enhance discoverability, which in turn leads to more engagement and potential citations.

 Let your research shine and contribute to the ongoing advancement of knowledge in your field!